 - Hostel by Bed: Free WiFi, breakfast included, free water.
 The common spaces are divine, in a garden area equipped with hammocks and bean bag chairs.
 The hostel has a sleek air to it.
 Dorms are $13 and 2-person privates for $36.

 - Eden Walking Street Hostel: This cute, clean hostel is about as central as it gets in Chiang Mai.
 Free WiFi, free towels, no breakfast.
 Dorms start at $10/night.

 Day 4-6: Bangkok

 Bangkok is one of the most hectic and thrilling metropolises in Southeast Asia.
 Chances are, flights to be Thailand will be into/out of Bangkok.

-Tbh, I could write an entire post about what to do with 2 days in Bangkok (I have one about 4 days in Bangkok here).
+Tbh, I could write an entire post about what to do with a few days in Bangkok (I have one about 4 days in Bangkok here).
 There’s… a lot.
 It’s overwhelming.
 That said, I’m not a big city person in general, so I didn’t feel the need to linger in Bangkok much longer than a couple days anyway!

 A lot of of my favorite things in Bangkok fell into two categories: markets and temples.

 I listed Bangkok’s temple and markets you should absolutely check out, plus a few random items, below:

 - The Grand Palace, a huge home to past kings and now just a real snazzy regal complex which can take hours to explore!